Vega Archipelago World Heritage Area

 This Medieval church, built in the Romanesque style, was the main church in the parish of Petter Dass.
 There are guided tours of the church in the summer season, and by appointment for the rest of the year.

-The Dønnes Church was built in the 12th century and contains many cultural treasures, including a 17th century mausoleum.
+On the island Dønna, The Dønnes Church was built in the 12th century and contains many cultural treasures, including a 17th century mausoleum.
 This is the largest and best-kept mausoleum in Norway, and consists of 22 caskets containing the remains of the Tønder-Coldevin family.

 The puffin island of Lovund